matthewmcvickar/soundcloud-comments-bot/README.md

 I also filter out any comment including any of the [bad words listed in Darius Kazemi's wordfilter](https://github.com/dariusk/wordfilter/blob/master/lib/badwords.json).

-Finally, I use the [Yandex translation API](https://tech.yandex.com/translate/) to ensure the comment is English.
-The library is imperfect for checking informal, comment-style language, but helps discard most non-English comments.
+Finally, I use the [Google Translate API](https://cloud.google.com/translate) to make sure the comment is English.
+(I used to use Yandex, but I couldn't figure out their new API structure and didn't want to pay for access).
+The automated check is imperfect for checking informal, comment-style language, but helps discard most non-English comments.
 The primary reason for this filter is preventing abusive language appearing in my bot in a language that I don't speak and thus cannot filter out.

 ### Posting SoundCloud Comments